-Our school counsellor provides individual, small group or classroom intervention as needed.
+Our school counsellors provide individual, small group or classroom intervention as needed.
 Students may be referred by their parents, teachers or administration for psycho-social or emotional support.

-Our coordinator of student support services oversees our daily lunch and recess programs and is often the initial interventionist in helping to resolve or mediate student conflicts.
-He works in tandem with our school counsellor.
+Our dean of student services oversees our daily lunch and recess programs and helps to resolve student conflicts alongside the principal, vice principal and school counsellor.

 Our school nurse oversees students’ medical needs and provides education in the areas of nutrition, hygiene, body image and puberty.

-Our early intervention specialists work with students in Kindergarten, Grades 1, 2 and 3 who are experiencing difficulties in reading and decoding in English and French.
+Our early intervention specialists work with students in Kindergarten, Grades 1 and 2 who are experiencing difficulties in reading and decoding in English and French.
 Our specialists work with these students to strengthen their reading and comprehension skills.